-Paul Newman, who died of cancer yesterday in Westport, Connecticut, at the age of 83, was not one of my all-time favorite actors.
-He was, however, one of my favorite actors of the last three decades or so.
+Paul Newman, who died at age 83 on Sept.
+26 in Westport, Connecticut, may not have been one of the all-time best Hollywood actors.
+He was, however, one of best Hollywood actors of the last three decades or so.

 Watching Paul Newman in his younger days, doing Marlon Brando-ish impersonations in films such as Somebody Up There Likes Me, The Left Handed Gun, The Long, Hot Summer, Cat on a Hot Tin Roof, The Young Philadelphians, Exodus, From the Terrace, and Sweet Bird of Youth, I was thoroughly unimpressed.
 Newman's playing was capable in The Hustler and Hud, but when I think of the actors in those films I think of Piper Laurie, George C. Scott, Melvyn Douglas, Patricia Neal.